zuernerd/wow-fishbot-rs/README.md

 **Code requires adjustments for your setup**
 - Detection thresholds may need tuning based on your display resolution and game settings
-- Timing delays might need adjustment depending on your system performance
-- Window detection may require different approaches on some systems
 - Consider testing in different WoW zones and lighting conditions

 ## Dependencies